 Better than you expected?

-I recently came across a short video on YouTube of a guy preaching.
-The video is given the title ‘Worst preaching ever’.
+I recently came across a short video on YouTube of a guy preaching entitled “Worst preaching ever”.

-Here it is so you decide for yourself.
+Here it is so you can decide for yourself:

 How would you react?
 What would you think?

-The good news is that there are things you can do to avoid being like this guy…!
+The good news is there are things you can do to avoid being like this guy.

 In the meantime, here are the 10 biggest mistakes preachers make.